Military stages coup in Myanmar, detains Aung San Suu Kyi | Politics

 “We call on Burmese military leaders to release all government officials and civil society leaders and respect the will of the people of Burma as expressed in democratic elections,” he wrote in a statement, using Myanmar's former name.

-The office of the UN secretary-general called the developments as a “serious blow to democratic reforms.”
-A list of people believed to have been detained, compiled by political activists, included several people who were not politicians, including activists as well as Suu Kyi's lawyer.
+The office of the U.N. secretary-general called the developments as a “serious blow to democratic reforms.”
+A list of people believed to have been detained, compiled by political activists, included several people who were not politicians, including activists as well as a filmmaker and a writer.
 Those detentions could not be confirmed.

-The military TV report said Commander-in-Chief Senior Gen. Min Aung Hlaing would be in charge of the country, while Vice President Myint Swe would be elevated to acting president.
-Myint Swe is a former general best known for leading a brutal crackdown on Buddhist monks in 2007.
-He is a close ally of Than Shwe, the junta leader who ruled Myanmar for nearly two decades.

-In a later announcement, the military said an election would be held in a year and the military would hand power over to the winner.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)